StuartCox3107/street-art-at-home/README.md

 - I had issues in terms of the automatic upload of static and media files to AWS.
 To deal with this I opted for a manual upload to populate.
 In future, I would attempt to make this an automatic process.

+- On larger screens (+768) for some reason a second bag summary appeared.
+To deal with this I chose to use a CSS media query so that only one summary shows.

 ### Open issues